vesselapi/integrations/src/platforms/zenefits/README.md

 ## Description

-Zenefits is a cloud-based software platform designed to assist small and mid-sized businesses with human resources, payroll, benefits, and time and schedule management.
-It provides a comprehensive suite of tools to streamline administrative processes, maintain compliance, and maximize employee engagement.
+Zenefits is a cloud-based software company that provides a platform for businesses to manage their human resources.
+The company offers services for employee benefits, payroll, time tracking, compliance, and more.

 ## Resources